Blaise Compaoré: International and regional roles

 In 1993, Compaoré headed the Burkina-Faso delegation that participated in the first Tokyo International Conference on African Development.

 Compaoré has been active as a mediator in regional issues.
 On 26 July 2006, he was designated as the mediator of the Inter-Togolese Dialogue, which was held in Ouagadougou in August 2006 and resulted in an agreement between the government and opposition parties.

-He has also acted as mediator in the crisis in Ivory Coast, brokering the peace agreement signed by the Ivorian president, Laurent Gbagbo, and the New Forces leader, Guillaume Soro, in Ouagadougou on 4 March 2007.
+He acted as a mediator in the crisis in Ivory Coast, brokering the peace agreement signed by the Ivorian president, Laurent Gbagbo, and the New Forces leader, Guillaume Soro, in Ouagadougou on 4 March 2007.
 In March 2012, he acted as a mediator in talks between representatives of the Malian coup d'état and other regional leaders.
+He hosted talks with them to discuss peace to the conflict.

-The BBC noted in 2014 that he was 'the strongest ally to France and the US in the region' and that 'despite his own history of backing rebels and fuelling civil wars in the West African neighbourhood ... more importantly, he used his networks to help Western powers battling Islamist militancy in the Sahel'.
+The BBC noted in 2014 that he was 'the strongest ally to France and the United States in the region' and that 'despite his own history of backing rebels and fuelling civil wars in the West African neighbourhood ... more importantly, he used his networks to help Western powers battling Islamist militancy in the Sahel'.

 During 2016, the capital was in the grip of a terrorist attack.
 Jihadists who had suites and tables in town, following agreements with Campaoré of non-aggression.
 As a result, the military group of the presidential guard received enormous credits while the army was impoverished to avoid any military coup.

 He served on the International Multilateral Partnership Against Cyber Threats (IMPACT) International Advisory Board.